Rangers vs. Guardians Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 91 hits with 20 doubles, 23 home runs, 36 walks and 75 RBI.
-He's also stolen six bases.
+- Adolis Garcia has 94 hits with 20 doubles, 24 home runs and 36 walks.
+He has driven in 78 runs with six stolen bases.

 Garcia Recent Games